 The HOA doesn't have to consider that you're current on your mortgage payments when it decides whether to start a foreclosure.
 Sometimes, beginning a foreclosure is an HOA tactic to get you to pay your HOA dues.
 If you're current on your mortgage payments, losing your home to an HOA foreclosure would be pretty unwise.

 The HOA might begin a foreclosure in other cases because its lien has super-lien status.
 Some states give HOA liens priority over a first mortgage for a specific number of months worth of delinquent assessments.

-In other cases, the HOA may begin a foreclosure because its lien has super-lien status.
-Some states give HOA liens priority over a first mortgage for a certain number of months worth of delinquent assessments.
-(Learn more in Nolo’s article Homeowners Association Super Liens.)
-If the HOA forecloses a super lien, it will eliminate the mortgage.
-For this reason, the mortgage lender will usually pay off the super-lien amount to stop the foreclosure and keep it’s lien intact.
-So, if you live in a super-lien state, the HOA may initiate a foreclosure because it knows that if you don't pay, the first-mortgage lender probably will.
+Foreclosing an HOA super lien might, depending on state law, eliminate the mortgage.
+For this reason, the mortgage lender usually pays off a super-lien amount to stop a foreclosure and keep the mortgage lien in place.
+So, if you live in a super-lien state, the HOA might initiate a foreclosure because it knows that if you don't pay, the first-mortgage lender probably will.

 Ultimately, if you're current on your mortgage but behind in your HOA dues, and your goal is to keep your home, you should pay the HOA dues, or else you might lose your property to a foreclosure.

 If your HOA is foreclosing due to unpaid fees, you might be able to stop the process.
 You could, for example, pay off the full amount you owe or settle the debt for a lesser amount.

 If you're behind in your HOA fees, consider contacting the HOA to arrange a payment agreement or another workout option before it initiates a foreclosure against you.